rec/safer/README.rst

   follow_symlinks:
     If true, overwrite the file pointed to and not the symlink

+  cache_in_memory:
+    If true, cache the writes in memory - otherwise use a disk file and os.rename

 The remaining arguments are the same as for built-in ``open()``.